How to Collect Email Addresses in WordPress (29 Tips)

 18. Add a Call-to-Action to Your Social Pages

 This point is similar to the above one.
-Except this time, we’ll shift the focus to your social pages.
+Except for this time, we’ll shift the focus to your social pages.

 Call-to-action buttons or CTA buttons are what you use to direct your visitors towards your conversion goal.
 In this case, your conversion goal is to make people subscribe to your email list.